 How storage snapshots work

-Storage snapshots are often based around the use of a differencing disk.
-A differencing disk is a special type of virtual hard disk that's linked to a parent virtual hard disk.
+Storage snapshots are often based around the idea of change, which is also referred to as delta or differencing.
+Snapshots often use a differencing disk, which is a special type of virtual hard disk that's linked to a parent virtual hard disk.

 This article is part of